Lacrymology/states/roundcube/doc/usage.rst

 push it to the pillar repository, then install by running::

-  salt q-mail state.sls roundcube -v
+  salt myminion state.sls roundcube -v

 After that, you can access to the web interface (`https://q-mail.robotinfra.com`) and login using the LDAP account (`nam/pass`).